v-makoud/Azure-Industry-docs/azure-industry-docs/financial/risk-grid-compute-overview.md

 An alternative to creating a hybrid network is to upload data into Azure Storage (file or Blob storage being likely candidates) and have Batch read the data files from storage.
 This can be achieved using a secure (SSL) connection to connect to Azure, storing the documents in Azure Storage, and then managing the risk grid computing jobs via the [Batch service REST API](/rest/api/batchservice/) or SDK with a fit-for-purpose application, orchestrating the Batch run.

-### Data Factory
+### Azure Data Factory

-Another solution for your scenario may be using [Data Factory](/azure/data-factory/), a cloud-based data integration service, to compose large storage, movement and processing pipelines.
+Another solution for your scenario may be using [Azure Data Factory](/azure/data-factory/), a cloud-based data integration service, to compose large storage, movement and processing pipelines.
 Data can be uploaded on demand through a Data Factory pipeline.
 The service provides a visual designer in the Azure portal for building Extract, Transform and Load (ETL) solutions in Azure.
 Data Factory can help ingest data into Azure for further processing.

 ## Matching processing needs with demand